 If you are riding your bike between places, you need somewhere to park it that is secure and close to where you're going.
 As part of our commitment to encouraging more sustainable travel, we are providing an extra 200 bike parking spaces each year.

 We have also turned some on-street parking spaces into bicycle corrals.
-Bicycle corrals are parallel parking bays that can be used by 10 bikes, rather than just 2 cars.
+Bicycle corrals are parallel parking bays, and 1 bicycle corral can be used by 10 bicycles and occupies 1 single parallel car space.
 Having a bike corral outside your business is a really great way to show that you are committed to sustainable transport.
 You can contact us if you would like to set one up.
 Find out more about bicycle corrals in Moreland (PDF 240kb) .

 You can also park at Glenroy, Fawkner and Coburg train stations with a Parkiteer access card.
 An access card will let you park your bike in an undercover and secure area at the station.